Cleveland Clinic logo

 Lupus is an autoimmune disease that makes your immune system damage organs and tissue throughout your body.
 It causes inflammation that can affect your skin, joints, blood and organs like your kidneys, lungs and heart.
-A healthcare provider will help you find medications to manage your symptoms and reduce how often you experience flare-ups.
+A healthcare provider will help you find medications to manage symptoms and reduce how often you experience flare-ups.

-Lupus causes symptoms throughout your body.
+Lupus causes symptoms throughout your body

 Everyone with lupus experiences a different combination and severity of symptoms, but these are some of the most common.